 After answering these questions, you have a baseline set of metrics to engage your audience and set your brand apart from the competition.

 The most crucial part of your social media strategy is knowing your audience.
-Developing buyer personas helps you pin down your target audience and your various audience segments.
+Developing target markets helps you pin down your target audience and your various audience segments.

 Create a fictional person (or avatar) representative of your ideal consumer for each audience segment.
-After building your buyer personas, you will have a better idea about which social channels to spend the most time on.
+After identifying your target market, you will have a better idea about which social channels to spend the most time on.
 You can also make educated decisions about the kind of content your audience will respond to.

 If you already have brand accounts on social media, you should know how your current program is performing.
 Ask yourself the following questions: